diantonioandrea/lookUp/README.md

 [^1]: The Makefile for the Windows version is written for [NMAKE](https://learn.microsoft.com/en-gb/cpp/build/reference/nmake-reference?view=msvc-170).
 [^2]: This is the only way to install **lookUp**.

-## Usage

-By:

-	lookUp

-you'll get everything you need to know to use **lookUp**:

-	 rolling  lookUp
-	cat FILE | grep STRING reimagined.
-	Developed by Andrea Di Antonio, more on https://github.com/diantonioandrea/lookUp

-	Usage: lookUp file [--all  --install  --noCase  --uninstall  -s STR]

-			--all          Display full output.
-			--install      Installs lookUp.
-			--noCase       Disables case sensitivity.
-			--uninstall    Uninstalls lookUp.

-			-s STR         The string that gets searched throughout the file.

-This will also check for updates.